MajoCervantes/password-generator/README.md

 ## Install

-		npm install @majo/password-generator
+		npm install majo-generator-password

 ## Usage

 ## Configure Strategy

-The @majo/password-generator strategy is constructed as follows:
+The majo-generator-password strategy is constructed as follows:

     new generatePassword(length, options)